 Ask the Community For Help In the Forum

 If the Help Center articles don’t help, you should check out our active and friendly Community Forum and ask for advice.
 There are many nice Glitch users there every day, helping each other with their code and showing off the rad projects they are making.
 Even if you don’t need help, we encourage you to join so you, too, can share your work and help others!

 Contact Glitch Support

-If you’re still stuck with a problem that only a Glitch Support Engineer would be able to help you with (for example, if your editor view is stuck, you need a custom domain removed, or you’re not sure why your project was suspended), you can create a ticket in our Help Center.
+If you’re still stuck with a problem that only a Glitch Support Engineer would be able to help you with (for example, if your editor view is stuck, you need a custom domain removed, or you’re not sure why your project was suspended), you can send us a support request.